ivanebos/personal_portfolio/README.md

 # Personal Portfolio
-Created personal portfolio to display about my my skills, projects and contact information
+Created personal portfolio to display about me, my skills, projects and contact information

 Future plans to create a professional experience section